In 'Permanent Record,' Edward Snowden Says 'Exile Is An Endless Layover'

 The law, for one.
 In 2015, Congress passed the U.S.A.
 Freedom Act, which prohibits the bulk collection of the phone records of American citizens, addressing one of Snowden's major complaints.
 Now the government must get a court warrant to look at individual phone records.

 Also, ordinary citizens have become much more aware of how governments and private companies like Facebook, Amazon and Google may collect personal data.
-This has, in turn, has led to the much wider use of encryption.
+This, in turn, has led to the much wider use of encryption.

 "2016 was a landmark in tech history, the first year since the invention of the Internet that more Web traffic was encrypted than unencrypted," writes Snowden.